dedis/doc/cosi/cosi.md

 The verification procedure is exactly the same as in the XXX Verify XXX section above.

-# Message Format
+# Packet Format

 All packets exchanged during a CoSi protocol's instance MUST be encoded using Google's Protobuf technology [PROTOBUF].
-All packets for a CoSi protocol must be encoded inside the CoSiPacket message format.
-The `phase` field indicates which message is encoded in the packet.
-The CoSi packet message contains a `phase` field which is set accordingly to the current phase of the protocol:
+All packets for a CoSi protocol must be encoded inside the CoSi packet format.
+The CoSi packet contains a `phase` field which is set accordingly to the current phase of the protocol:
  + Announcement = 1
  + Commitment = 2